LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-* You can see from the above notification that the Conversation has now a new ``stage`` field.<br />
-``stage`` is new field in the ExConv notification that indicates the real conversation status (open/closed).<br />
-``state`` will be deprecated and its new meaning is **Main dialog** open or closed.
+You can see from the above notification that the Conversation now has a new `stage` field. `stage` is a newly added field in the ExConv notification that indicates the Conversation container status (open/closed) (thus indicating whether the entire Conversation, both main dialog and post-survey dialog, has been closed).
+The old use of the `state` field (which is now being handled by the `stage` field as indicated above) was deprecated and it will now indicate whether the **Main Dialog** is open or closed.

 ### Step 11 - Re-subscribe to Conversation Content

-* After the dialog change (main dialog closed, post dialog open) the consumer does no longer get messaging events on the conversation.
-Therefore you need to subscribe the consumer once again to the (new) open dialog.
+After the dialog change (main dialog closed, post dialog open), the consumer should no longer receive messaging events on the conversation.
+Therefore, you'll need to subscribe the consumer once again to the new, open post-survey dialog.

-* Use the above last notification from [Step 10](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-10---close-the-conversation-the-main-dialog) to extract the dialogId of the dialog with ``dialogType``: ``POST_SURVEY``.
+* Use the last notification from [Step 10](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-10---close-the-conversation-the-main-dialog) to extract the dialogId of the dialog with `dialogType` set to `POST_SURVEY`.

-* In order to get the post survey content and messaging events on the client side the consumer needs to execute [Step 6](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-6---consumer-subscribes-to-the-messaging-events-of-the-conversation---subscribemessagingevents) from above while the dialogId is set to __YOUR_POST_SURVEY_DIALOG_ID__
+* In order to get the post survey content and messaging events on the client side the consumer needs to execute [Step 6](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-6---consumer-subscribes-to-the-messaging-events-of-the-conversation---subscribemessagingevents) from above while the dialogId is set to `__YOUR_POST_SURVEY_DIALOG_ID__`, as below:

 ```json
 {"kind":"req","id":"2","type":"ms.SubscribeMessagingEvents","body":{"dialogId":"__YOUR_POST_SURVEY_DIALOG_ID__","conversationId":"__YOUR_CONVERSATION_ID__","fromSeq":0}}
 ```
-Response
+**Response**

 ```json
 {"kind":"resp","reqId":"2","code":200,"body":{},"type":"GenericSubscribeResponse"}
 ```

-Notification - Should include the Post-Survey (Example)
+**Notification - Should include the Post-Survey (Example)**

 ```json
 {